Humana Opportunities to Work at Home

 - UM (Utilization Management) Specialist: A UM Specialist collects broad-based information and gathers resources and data in order to arm the Humana team with the tools necessary to enhance consumer engagement and choice.
 Day-to-day activities include attaching faxes to chart reviews to help the nursing team, answering departmental phones, making outbound calls, and requesting and sending out written correspondence.
 The specialist must have a high school diploma, be proficient in all Microsoft Office applications, possess exceptional phone etiquette and communication skills, and have a working knowledge of computers.
 The estimated salary is $22,000–$30,000 a year.

 People who work at home experience benefits and drawbacks in that particular work environment.
 Some of them are as follows:

 Pros: Remote workers say that they like being in control, they enjoy the flexibility of scheduling their work around their lives, and working at home saves them time and money commuting to an office.
 They also don't have to put up with the constant distractions of people stopping by your cubicle or knocking on your door.
 Employees also say that working at home allows them to concentrate more fully on their work.

-Cons: The biggest complaint among telecommuters (especially for extraverted, outgoing people) is that they suffer from loneliness and isolation.
+Cons: The biggest complaint among telecommuters (especially for extraverted people) is that they suffer from loneliness and isolation.
 Workers also tend to feel disconnected from the rest of the team.
-Another negative is that remote workers say they don't have colleagues to share problems with or brainstorm with.
+Another negative is that remote workers say they don't have colleagues with whom to share problems or brainstorm.